alcideschaux/Penis-Paradoxical/README.md

 # Creating a new variable for cancer-related death
 Data$DOD <- ifelse(Data$Outcome == "Died of cancer", c("Yes"), c("No"))
 Data$DOD <- factor(Data$DOD)
-# Creating a new variable for the final nodal status.
-Positive cases where those with:
+# Creating a new variable for the final nodal status
+## Positive cases where those with:
   # Nodal metastasis in lymphadenectomy
   Data$Final_Nodal <- ifelse(Data$Mets == "Yes", c("Positive"), c("Negative"))
   # Local relapse during follow-up